• LoginLogin

 Who do I contact for lost property?

-Please hand any items found to the Info Tent at the Event Hub.
 We will keep lost property for 2 weeks after the event.
 Please email to register any lost items, giving as much detail as you can about the item and where it may have been lost.

 It will also be possible to buy cycle jerseys over the event weekend at the Event Hub, subject to stock availability.